 What are health literacy and numeracy?

-Roughly one-quarter of the U.S. population is affected by low health literacy.
-1 in 4 people struggles to make sense of healthcare information, including marketing content, patient education materials, care instructions and medical bills.
-And often, the other 3 out of 4 are struggling as well.
+Only 12% of American adults have proficient health literacy.
+Nearly 90% of people struggle to make sense of healthcare information, including marketing content, patient education materials, care instructions and medical bills.

 According to the National Assessment of Health Literacy, nearly 9 out of 10 people are not proficient in using qualitative and quantitative health information.
 They may have basic health literacy but still have difficulty understanding data and medical terms and then using that information to make care decisions.